 We work with family, nurses, and other professionals to ensure there is the right support plan in place, and that we have identified goals and outcomes to work towards.

 Parkinson’s is a complex, progressive disease and can affect people in very different ways.
-It is a brain disease that affects the body’s neurotransmitters that help to regulate the body’s movements.
 People affected can display both motor symptoms and non-motor symptoms.

 The motor symptoms are easier to monitor.
-A tremor, loss of balance, or a freezing of the muscles often begins suddenly and can be distressing for the person affected, especially if it impacts their speech or movement.
+A tremor, loss of balance, or freezing of the muscles often begins suddenly and can be distressing for the person affected.
 We help to rebuild the confidence of those in our care so they can overcome the practical challenges that these changes bring about.

 These indicators will often emerge prior to the more physical symptoms.
-Understanding and recognising these allows us to provide both emotional and practical support from the outset.
+Understanding and recognising these allow us to provide both emotional and practical support from the outset.

 We’re here to listen to your concerns and hear about the mental and physical changes you’ve observed.
 If you wish, we can liaise with your specialist medical professionals on your behalf.
 Please contact us if you need support.
 You don’t need to feel that you’re muddling through on your own.